 Brand Name: Lantus

-Lantus vials is used for:
+Lantus vials are used for:

 Treating diabetes mellitus.

-Lantus vials is a long-acting form of the hormone insulin.
+Lantus vials are a long-acting form of the hormone insulin.
 It works by helping your body to use sugar properly.
 This lowers the amount of glucose in the blood, which helps to treat diabetes.

 Do NOT use Lantus vials if: